 First released officially in 1993, the Gondolo collection has a pretty unique history.
-The name originally comes from Patek Philippe’s association with Brazilian retailer Gondolo & Labouriau, in Rio de Janiero, between 1902 and 1930.
+The name originally comes from Patek Philippe’s association with Brazilian retailer Gondolo & Labouriau, in Rio de Janeiro, between 1902 and 1930.
 The Gondolo range incorporates some interestingly shaped watches that give them a distinct and unique look and feel within the market.

 Patek Philippe Nautilus

-Since 1976, the Patek Philippe Nautilus has been bringing the classic styling and sophistication of the brand to those customers with a more active side.
+Since 1976, the Patek Philippe Nautilus has brought the classic styling and sophistication of the brand to those customers with a more active side.
 This elegant sports watch takes a porthole case construction and couples it with a stunning horizontally embossed dial to create the perfect watch for those on the go!

-Originally designed in Stainless Steel, the Nautilus can now be commonly found in stunning Rose, White and Two-Tone Gold combinations whilst keeping the style and durability the range is known for.
+Originally designed in Stainless Steel, the Nautilus can now be commonly found in stunning Rose, White, and Two-Tone Gold combinations whilst keeping the style and durability the range is known for.
 Again, the Nautilus has withstood the test of time and has a wide number of variations on the market, both new and preowned.

 Patek Philippe Aquanaut

 Following on from the sporty look and feel of the Nautilus, the Aquanaut, first released in 1997, caused a new wave of Patek Philippe fans to be born.
-With it’s young and modern octagon-shaped face, equipped with a durable ‘tropical’ strap, the Aquanaut brought a fresh feel to the classic stylings of Patek Philippe.
+With its young and modern octagon-shaped face, equipped with a durable ‘tropical’ strap, the Aquanaut brought a fresh feel to the classic stylings of Patek Philippe.

-Made from a new composite material, the Aquanaut’s ultra-resistant strap repels the effects of salt water and UV radiation as well as being water resistant down to 120m.
+Made from a new composite material, the Aquanaut’s ultra-resistant strap repels the effects of saltwater and UV radiation as well as being water-resistant down to 120m.
 If you’re fancying taking a dip in the ocean but want to ensure your wrist is looking fantastic, the Aquanaut may be the watch for you!